utk09/utk09.github.io/src/pages/resume.md

 ## Professional Summary

-Software Developer at Citigroup UK, recognized as an MLH Top 50 in 2023, and concurrently serving as an MLH Coach and Technical Program Associate.
-Graduated with distinction in MSc Computer Science from Newcastle University, possessing a strong foundation in JavaScript, Full-stack Web Development, Python, and Data Engineering.
+FX UI Developer (AVP) at Barclays, formerly SDE at Citigroup UK, and recognized as an MLH Top 50 in 2023.
+Concurrently serving as an MLH Coach and Technical Program Associate.
+Graduated with distinction in MSc Computer Science from Newcastle University, with experience in JavaScript, TypeScript, React, and Python.
 Known for tackling complex challenges and delivering innovative solutions, committed to making a significant impact in the dynamic tech industry.

 ## Skills